Bronchiectasis (pūkahukahu hauā) is a long-term lung condition in which your airway walls have become damaged, widened and thickened.

 In people with bronchiectasis, your airways (the branching tubes of your lungs) are damaged and wider than normal.
 This leads to mucus build up.
 Over time it becomes harder to cough the mucus up.
 Bacteria grow in the mucus, and can cause further lung infection.

-Each new infection causes more damage to the airways, making them wider, thicker and floppier.
-The lungs struggle to move air in and out, resulting in continuous coughing and shortness of breath.
+Each new infection causes more damage to your airways, making them wider, thicker and floppier.
+Your lungs struggle to move air in and out, leading to continuous coughing and shortness of breath.

-Over time, bronchiectasis can get worse making day-to-day activities harder to do.
-It can also lead to long stays in hospital and can reduce life expectancy.
+Over time, bronchiectasis can get worse, making day-to-day activities harder to do.
+It can also lead to long stays in hospital and reduce life expectancy.

 With early diagnosis and treatment, ongoing airway damage can often be reduced.

-Bronchiectasis is caused by damage to the airway walls.
+Bronchiectasis is caused by damage to your airway walls.
 It begins most often in early childhood but can develop at any age.
-It affects young people more frequently than adults.
-Common causes include:
+Common causes include the following:

-Smoking is not a major cause of bronchiectasis – in fact, many people with the condition have never smoked.
-However, because smoking is a major irritant to the lungs it will make the condition worse.
+Smoking is not a major cause of bronchiectasis – many people with the condition have never smoked.
+However, because smoking irritates your lungs it makes the condition worse.

-The main symptoms of bronchiectasis are coughing up lots of mucous (phlegm) and a wet-sounding cough.
-The phlegm can be clear, pale yellow or yellow-greenish in colour.
+The main symptoms of bronchiectasis are coughing up lots of mucus (phlegm) and a long-term wet-sounding cough.
+The phlegm can be clear or different colours.
 Other symptoms include: